SeanMcP/seanmcp.com/src/content/why-microsoft-edge.md

 ---
 title: "Why Microsoft Edge?"
 description:
-  Edge has all of the features of Chrome with some additional features
+  Edge has all of the features of Chrome with some additional features.
 tags:
   - Articles
   - Browsers